 For example, suppose there is a family member who is an amateur astronomer.
 In that case, they can give everyone a lesson on stargazing under the bright night’s sky, out in the wilderness where there is less light pollution.
 If a different family member is an avid hunter, they can teach everyone about tracking.

 If your family has a fishing enthusiast, they can take them to a fishing dock on the park property and show them how to prepare a fishing pole, cast, or catch fish.

 The skills don’t need to be unique to the outdoors either.
 For example, are you a skilled cook?
 You can teach people how to grill over an open fire.

 Having people share their special skills can be a great icebreaker for family members you haven’t seen in a long time or never met.
 It is a terrific way to get everyone engaged while providing structure to the family reunion.

 More Ideas for Your Family Reunion Camping Trip

-A family reunion in the great outdoors offers plenty of opportunities for fun learning, and of course fresh air.
-However, if you don’t have enough structure, people may just end up sitting in their tents or grilling hot dogs all day.
+A family reunion in the great outdoors offers plenty of opportunities for fun, learning, and fresh air.
+However, if you don’t have enough structure, people may just end up sitting in their tents.

 For more games and activities, check out our family reunion games and activities lists to help plan every day of your family reunion camping trip!